 One of the most important and necessary steps in the mortgage process is obtaining an appraisal.
-All lenders require this in order to confirm that the value of the property aligns with the amount being borrowed.
+The majority of lenders require this in order to confirm that the value of the property aligns with the amount being borrowed.
 In this post, we’ll cover everything you need to know about appraisals, including why they are necessary and what to expect during this stage of your homeownership journey.

-An appraisal is an unbiased estimate of a home's market value that is conducted by a professional appraiser.
+An appraisal is an objective estimate of a home’s market value that is conducted by a licensed appraiser.
 This is done to protect the lender by ensuring that the home’s selling price is appropriate based on its condition, location, and other factors that we’ll discuss later.
-The main purpose of an appraisal is to make sure that a lender isn’t loaning more money than the home is worth.
-In a recent BankRate article, Al Graham, regional manager of Georgia, Alabama, and Florida at Silverton Mortgage explains, “Appraisals are important to mortgage lenders because it ensures that they did not approve a loan to a borrower for more money than the property is worth.
+In other words, the main purpose of an appraisal is to make sure that a lender isn’t loaning more money than the home is worth.
+In a recent article, Al Graham, Regional Manager of Georgia, Alabama, and Florida at Silverton Mortgage explained, “Appraisals are important to mortgage lenders because they ensure that the institution does not approve a loan to a borrower for more money than the property is worth.
 The appraisal also protects the buyer from overpaying for a property.”
-Since the home serves as collateral for the mortgage, your lender needs assurance that you’re not over-borrowing.
-In the worst-case scenario of the borrower defaulting on their mortgage and going into foreclosure, the lender sells the home in an effort to recoup the money that was lent.
+Since the home serves as collateral for the mortgage loan, your lender needs assurance that you’re not over-borrowing.
+In the worst-case scenario of the borrower defaulting on their mortgage and going into foreclosure, the lender sells the home in an effort to recoup the money that was loaned.
 An appraisal helps the lender protect itself from lending more money than can be recovered.

 Be sure not to confuse an appraisal with an inspection.
-An appraisal estimates the property's value and is ordered by your lender before you can close on your loan.
-A home inspection is ordered by the buyer and is usually optional, but it is a good idea to get one as it is a thorough report of the home's conditions.
+An appraisal estimates the property’s value and is ordered by your lender before you can close on your loan.
+A home inspection is ordered by the buyer and is usually optional, but it is a good idea to get one as it is a thorough report of the home’s conditions.
 With an inspection, you’ll learn of issues such as termite damage, mold, or electrical problems.
 Basically, an appraiser puts a value on the property in order to protect the lender while an inspector evaluates the condition of the home for the benefit of the buyer.
-An appraisal is required and usually occurs after you’ve made an offer, locked in your interest rate, and are on your way to closing.
+An appraisal is typically required and is usually completed after you’ve submitted a loan application and decided to proceed with the loan.

 This may present a challenge for the buyer.
-In some cases, a low appraisal may persuade the sellers to lower the price; however, it is typically up to the buyer to cover the difference between the appraised value and the agreed-upon selling price.
-Some things that you can do to avoid a low appraisal include making sure that your appraiser is certified and meeting with them to discuss and share any knowledge that you may have of the area.
-While your lender is prohibited from speaking to the appraiser, you are not.
+In some cases, a low appraisal may persuade the sellers to lower the price; however, if you still want to purchase the home, it is typically up to the buyer to cover the difference between the appraised value and the agreed-upon selling price (assuming the lender will still go forward with the loan).
+The other option is to appeal the appraisal or order a second appraisal using a different appraisal company.

 Don’t let the idea of an appraisal scare you away from pursuing your dream of owning your own home.
 It’s simply part of an in-depth process designed to protect everyone involved.
 If you have questions about appraisals or any other part of the mortgage process, contact a Silverton Mortgage professional and let us ease your mind.